 4. No One Can Read Your Watermark Anyway

 Watermarks are often impossible to read.
 Especially if you use any kind of calligraphy font.
 No one is going to see your itsy bitsy watermark and say “I want to hire this photographer!
 Now, I’m going to spend the next few minutes figuring out what the logo says, and then search blindly through Google to find the photographer.”
 If someone wants to credit you they will in the caption or post.
 Preferably with a link directly to your website.
 If you do use a watermark make sure it is easily legible at very small sizes.
-If it isn’t legible it only diminishes your work.
+If it isn’t legible, it only diminishes your work.

 5. A Watermark Ruins the Composition of Your Photo

 You’ve spent thousands of dollars on gear and years of your life to get that perfect shot with a composition that draws you into the image.
 Why on earth would you put a distracting watermark across your photo?
 The majority of watermarks look ugly at a tiny size.
 The only thing that should be added to the image is your signature on the white border around the image when you print it out and sign it personally as a limited edition print.
 This is the only classy way to add to a perfect image.
 It actually adds value!
-(If you do want to use a watermark I suggest placing it vertically along one side so as to not distract the viewer.)
+(If you do want to use a watermark I suggest placing it vertically on one side to not distract the viewer.)

 6. A Watermark is not a Signature

 Many artists sign their work.
 Painters sign their paintings, and photographers sign prints.
 This is not the same as a watermark.
 The point of the signature is to assure the authenticity of the painting or print.
 A signature is never very prominent on a painting, and prints are signed around the edge in the margin.
 Why?
-So as to not detract from the piece itself.
+To not detract from the piece itself.
 A watermark floating somewhere ON the photo draws attention away from experiencing the photo as it was meant to be experienced.

 7. It’s Really Hard to Keep Your Logo up to Date